bijeshos/getting-started/README.md

 # Getting Started

 This repository provides links to working versions of a few 'getting-started' projects.
 These projects are purposefully kept as simple as possible.
-They are indended to be used as a stepping stope in getting started with mentioned langauge/framework.
+They are indended to be used as a stepping stone in getting started with mentioned langauge/framework.

 Nothing fancy!
 Just the bare minimum stuffs. :-)